SSSPRABHUDINESH/DevOps_Notes/Python/python-for-devops-main/python-for-devops-main/07 Conditional Statements/README.md

-# Conditional Statements in Python
+# Conditional Statements in Python (if, elif, else, switch case)

 Conditional statements are a fundamental part of programming that allow you to make decisions and execute different blocks of code based on certain conditions.
 In Python, you can use `if`, `elif` (short for "else if"), and `else` to create conditional statements.